logicent/logicent_ims/README.md

 - [ ] Test and prefer RoadRunner over Nginx for production in Ubuntu 20.04+

 **Want to contribute?**
-Thank you for considering to make a contribution to Ajabu POS.
+Thank you for considering to make a contribution to Logicent.
 New contributors to improve the solution further or help provide support to issues are most welcome.

 **License**
-Ajabu POS is released under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).
+Logicent is released under the [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).